k3fair/COVID-19-SinglePatch-Model/README.md

 To run a set of simulations or generate a figure, make all required option selections (detailed within each script) and launch the appropriate script.

-All data needed to run visualization script are included in the "InputFiles" folder, except for inputs to COVIDviz_singlepatch_birthdeathexp.R, due to file size restrictions.
+All data needed to run visualization scripts are included in the "InputFiles" folder, except for inputs to COVIDviz_singlepatch_birthdeathexp.R, due to file size restrictions.
 These can be generated using covidHier0.35Lite_singlepatch_birthdeathexp.R.

 All code has a GNU GPLv3 license (see CODE_LICENSE for details), and all data has a CC-BY-4.0 license (see DATA_LICENSE for details).